sebastianAtWillowTree/vocable-ios/CROWDIN_TESTING.md

 # Testing Crowdin Workflow Locally

-This guide explains how to test the Crowdin translation workflow (`.github/workflows/crowdin_pull.yml`) locally before running it in GitHub Actions.
+This guide explains how to test the Crowdin translasdfation workflow (`.github/workflows/crowdin_pull.yml`) locally before running it in GitHub Actions.

 ## Overview